-If you're trying to free yourself from the burden of credit card debt, you have a number of options available.
-If you lack the means to pay the debt in full over a reasonable period of time but are unable or unwilling to file bankruptcy, debt settlement may be an option.
+If you're trying to free yourself from the burden of credit card debt, you have several options.
+If you lack the means to pay the debt in full over a reasonable amount of time but are unable or unwilling to file bankruptcy, debt settlement might be an option.

-Debt settlement involves making an offer to the credit card company to settle the amount you owe for a lesser amount.
-If the creditor accepts, you will need to pay the entire settlement amount up front, in one lump sum.
-(For help in crafting a settlement offer, get Nolo's eForm Offer to Settle Debt With a Reduced Lump Sum.)
+Debt settlement involves making an offer to the credit card company to pay off the amount you owe for a lesser amount.
+If the creditor accepts, you'll need to pay the entire settlement amount upfront in one lump sum.

 Example.
 Janet has a $10,000 credit card balance.
 She hasn't paid the bill in nearly a year.
-She has managed to save $6,000, but she's so behind on other bills that she can't afford to save any more.
+She has managed to save $6,000, but she's so behind on other bills that she can't afford to save any more money.
 She contacts the credit card company and offers to settle the account for $5,000.
-After some negotiation, Janet settles the debt for $6,000 and pays the entire amount to the creditor.
+After some negotiation, Janet settled the debt for $6,000 and paid the entire amount to the creditor.
 The creditor writes off the remaining $4,000 balance and reports to the credit bureaus that the debt was paid in full by settlement for a lesser amount.

 Debt settlement has the following benefits:

 Example.
 Claire owes $12,000 on a credit card and successfully negotiates with the credit card company to settle the debt for $8,000.
-She pays $8,000 to the credit card company, which forgives the debt and reports it paid in full.
+She pays $8,000 to the credit card company, which forgives the debt and reports it to the credit reporting bureaus as "paid in full."
 The credit card company reports the settlement to the IRS, which notifies Claire that she must pay taxes on $4,000, the amount the credit card company forgave.
 To the IRS, the settlement was equal to the credit card company giving Claire $4,000.
-For more articles on settling debt or negotiating with creditors, see Debt Settlement & Negotiation.